FranchiseKit

 • Customer feedback trends by location

 The right franchise management platform is a force multiplier for your operations team.
 Look for software that centralizes your workflows rather than adding another tool to your stack.
 The best platforms cover onboarding, training, communications, location management, and compliance in a single system with a unified franchisee portal.
+Too many brands cobble together a POS system, a separate LMS, a generic helpdesk tool, an email marketing platform, and a spreadsheet for store openings.
+Each tool has its own login, its own data silo, and its own learning curve.
+The result is operational friction that slows everything down.

 Run your franchise operations on FranchiseKit